farcasterxyz/hub-monorepo/CONTRIBUTING.md

 - `yarn build` to build Hubble and its dependencies
 - `yarn test` to ensure that the test suite runs correctly

-NOTE: running `yarn test` currently fails due to an environment issue with shuttle. you can still run yarn test successfully from all the other repositories.
+NOTE: Running `yarn test` currently fails due to an environment issue with shuttle. you can still run `yarn test` successfully from all the other repositories.

 ### 2.2.
 Signing Commits